MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

-output will be, with the command `node </path/to/>node-atlas/ --generate`, all following file:
+output will be, with the command `nodeatlas --generate`, all following file:

 ```
 ├─ serverless/